komatsu5147/MatterPower.jl/README.md

 The linear matter power spectrum computed from the "no-wiggle" transfer function `t_nowiggle(k, ωm, fbaryon)` is not very accurate because it does not contain the Baryon Acoustic Oscillation (BAO) and it is a fitting function.
 If you need a very accurate linear matter power spectrum, you should use linear Boltzmann solvers such as [CAMB](https://github.com/cmbant/CAMB) and [CLASS](https://github.com/lesgourg/class_public).

-Nevertheless, if you do not need BAO, this linear matter power spectrum is reasonably accurate: it achieves precision better than 1.5% at all wavenumbers below k < 10 h/Mpc for ΛCDM cosmology with the standard thermal history of the Universe.
+Nevertheless, if you exclude BAO, this linear matter power spectrum is reasonably accurate: it achieves precision better than 1.5% at all wavenumbers below k < 10 h/Mpc for ΛCDM cosmology with the standard thermal history of the Universe.
 This is quite sufficient for many purposes in the cosmological research (unless you need BAO, of course).
 Therefore, you can calculate many quantities in your research with decent accuracy quickly using the functions given in this package.

 Finding new, (hopefully) interesting problems is the hardest part of doing research.
 To explore new ideas, precision is often not needed; thus, you can use the functions given in this package to explore new ideas.
 Once you find interesting results that are worth exploring further with better precision, you can update your calculations with CAMB or CLASS.